san70sh/cs-546-project/db_functions.md

 ## `remove(id)`

-If the removal succeeds, return the name of the `user` and the text " has been successfully deleted!"
+- If the removal succeeds, return the name of the `user` and the text " has been successfully deleted!"
+- Also update the job under recruiter collection with this `jobId`: remove the `userId` from `applicantId`.

 ## `apply(jobId)`

 - Add this `jobId` to user's `jobs` field, and its `status` should be "pending`.
 - Cannot apply jobs that already be applied.
+- Also update the job under recruiter collection with this `jobId`: add the `userId` to `applicantId`.

 ## `save`